Ila-bura/zero-waste-life/README.md

 <p>On a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting.
 By following this intuitive beginner's guide, users are encouraged to start experimenting with composting in their gardens.</p>

-<p>Additionally, users will have the option to sign up for a monthly newsletter to receive seasonal recipes and even more handy waste reduction tips.</p>
+<p>Additionally, users will have the option to subscribe to a monthly newsletter to receive seasonal recipes and even more handy waste reduction tips.</p>

 ![Screenshot of homepage displayed on different devices](assets/images/images-readme/amiresponsive.png)